Honoring the Summer Solstice with Ayurveda

-As the sun reaches its peak in the sky above, we too experience a peak an internal sense of bright, expansive energy.
+As the sun reaches its peak in the sky above, we too experience a peak in our internal sense of bright, expansive energy.

-According to Ayurveda, learning about rtucharya, or seasonal changes, is very important to having a fulfilled life because it teaches us to track the deeper patterns influencing our health and well-being.
+According to Ayurveda, learning about rtucharya, seasonal changes, is important for living a fulfilled life.
+It teaches us to track the deeper patterns influencing our health and well-being.

 During the summer season, the state of our doshas begins to change in relationship with the elements around us.
 As we transition out of the cold, wet spring, where kapha dosha was most prevalent, we move into summer, the pitta season, which is defined by long, hot days and warm nights.